Anthony de Mello (Jesuit priest)

-Anthony de Mello, also known as Tony de Mello (4 September 1931 – 2 June 1987), was an Indian Jesuit priest and psychotherapist.
-A spiritual teacher, writer, and public speaker, de Mello wrote several books on spirituality and hosted numerous spiritual retreats and conferences.
-He continues to be known for his storytelling which drew from the various mystical traditions of both East and West and for introducing many people in the West to mindfulness-based practices he sometimes called "awareness prayer".
+Anthony de Mello (4 September 1931 – 2 June 1987), also known as Tony de Mello, was an Indian Jesuit priest and psychotherapist.
+A teacher and public speaker, de Mello wrote several books on spirituality and hosted numerous spiritual retreats and conferences.
+He is known for his storytelling, which drew from the various mystical traditions of both East and West.

-Beginnings
+Life and work

 De Mello was the oldest of five children born to Frank and Louisa (née Castellino) de Mello.
 He was born in Bombay, British India, on 4 September 1931.
-He was raised in a Catholic family and dreamed of one day joining the Jesuit order.
+He was raised in a Konkani Goan Catholic family.

-At the age of 16, de Mello entered the Society of Jesus at the seminary of Vinalaya on the outskirts of Bombay.
-In 1952, he was sent to Spain to study philosophy in Barcelona before undertaking ministry.
+At the age of 16 de Mello entered the Society of Jesus seminary of Vinalaya on the outskirts of Bombay.
+In 1952 he was sent to Spain to study philosophy in Barcelona before undertaking the ministry.
 He then returned to India to study theology at De Nobili College in Pune and was ordained to the priesthood in March 1961.
 After his return to India, he spent several years working in seminaries, and in 1968 he was made rector of the seminary of Vinalaya.

 De Mello was first attracted to the Jesuits for their strict discipline.
-Those who knew him during his earlier years in the order described him as somewhat conservative in his theology and reluctant to explore other religions.
-Some of his peers noted that his experience in Spain led him to broaden his perspective and to lose much of his rigidity.
+Those who knew him during his earlier years in the order said he was somewhat conservative in his theology and reluctant to explore other religions.
+Some of his peers said that his experience in Spain led him to broaden his perspective and to lose much of his rigidity.

-Work

 In 1972, he founded the Institute of Pastoral Counselling, later renamed the Sadhana Institute of Pastoral Counselling, in Poona, India.
 De Mello's first published book, Sadhana – A Way to God, was released in 1978.
-It outlined a number of spiritual principles and "Christian exercises in Eastern form" inspired by the teachings of Saint Ignatius.
-It popularized the notion of "awareness prayer" in the United States for his readers and for those who attended his lectures.
+It outlined a number of spiritual principles and "Christian exercises in Eastern form" inspired by the teachings of Ignatius of Loyola and various Indian and East Asian religious traditions.
+It popularized various mindfulness and contemplative practices in the West for his readers and for those who attended his lectures.